Global search

 The claim is against Uber and various Uber entities.
 The claim is for lost income and loss in licence values for participants in the taxi and hire car / limousine /charter vehicle industries.

-In the event of a successful outcome, any costs payable to either Maurice Blackburn or the funder will be deducted from, and will not exceed, any compensation that you are entitled to receive.
+Now that a settlement has been reached, any costs payable to either Maurice Blackburn or the funder will be deducted from, and will not exceed, any compensation that you are entitled to receive.
+Those amounts must first be approved by the Court before they can be deducted from the settlement.

-Maurice Blackburn is seeking damages for claimants in respect of losses sustained as a result of Uber's alleged conduct in the relevant loss periods (i.e. the period in which Uber operated illegally) for Victoria, New South Wales, Queensland and Western Australia.
+The class action sought damages for losses sustained as a result of Uber's alleged conduct in the relevant loss periods (i.e. the period in which it was alleged that Uber operated illegally) for Victoria, New South Wales, Queensland and Western Australia.

 Harbour Litigation Funding Limited is a leading global funder with hubs in the UK and Asia-Pacific.
 Further information can be found at https://www.harbourlitigationfunding.com/